fiki574/Skylords-Reborn-API-UI/Leaderboards/README.md

 ## GET `/api/last-load`

-- Retrieves time duration it took the server to cache all leaderboards
+- Retrieves time duration it took the server last time to cache all leaderboards
 - Example response:
 ```json
 {